 We’ve all heard about random days, like National Hot Pickle Day.
 Or Take Your Dachsund to the Theatre Day.
 Might have made that one up.

-In putting together the 2020 UK Food & Drink Awareness Days Calendar, then I came across some key reasons on why you might have had mixed success.
-Hopefully the Calendar will help avoid some of those pitfalls.
+When I used to put together a food and drink awareness days calendar, I came across some key reasons on why you might have had mixed success.
 Here’s the ones I think are the biggest reasons why things might not have worked.

 We’re not in the USA

 What it’s unlikely to get is much traction.
 When a day is not linked to broader activity, with someone or a group behind it, then it’s not going to really make any impact.
-So, first and foremost, for this calendar, I was looking for UK awareness days with confirmed support behind them.
+So, first and foremost, I would look for UK awareness days with confirmed support behind them.

 It’s not a day now